 Millennium Park Is an Entertainment Center

 Millennium Park is one of the top tourist destinations in Windy City.
 If you are wondering why, just remember that there are plenty of exciting events throughout the year that happen here.
+So the best time of the year to move here would be anytime.
 This is the home of the Grant Park Music Festival, the only free outdoor classical music festival.
 There are art performing and musical events all year-round, as well as fitness activities like yoga.

 Riverwalk Is an Outdoor Art Gallery

 Whenever you go to take a walk down by the river, take a camera with you and snap a photo or two of some public pieces art that are spread all through the pedestrian trail.
 The most famous one is the Art on theMart, the largest video-projection installation in the world.
 Here you can easily go kayaking or hop on a cruising boat and enjoy the panoramic views of the area.

 A Boat Tour Can Be Fun

 Would you like to see the metropolis from a place you have never seen it before?
 Luckily, with a boat tour, you can have an unforgettable day exploring the famous landmarks and hidden gems of the metropolis.
 Depending on your free time, budget, and overall interests, there are more than a few rides you can take.
 Additionally, nothing will help you get to know and adjust to a new location like cruising around.

 Boat Tours Are Some of the Best Things to Do in Chicago